karlvr/consistent.js/README.md

 ### Getting the nodes bound to a scope

-To get an array of DOM nodes that have been bound to a scope, and which have declared Consistent bindings (i.e. Consistent will actually modify them when the scope is applied), you can use the `nodes()` function.
-Even if a node has been passed to a Consistent scope’s `bind` function, if a node isn’t involved in updating or applying the scope (i.e. it has no `ct` attributes, and isn’t an input element) then it will not be included in the result from `nodes()`.
+To get an array of DOM nodes that have been bound to a scope, and that have declared bindings (e.g. have `ct...` attributes), you can use the `nodes()` function.
+Even if a node has been passed to a Consistent scope’s `bind` function, if a node doesn’t declare bindings then it will not be included in the result from `nodes()`.

+`nodes()` includes any bound nodes in child scopes as well.
+If you don’t want to include child scopes, use the `nodesLocal()` function instead.

 Note that DOM nodes that define a repeating section (i.e. have a `ct-repeat` declaration) are not included in the result from `nodes()`, as those nodes no longer exist in the DOM.
+However, as nodes from child scopes are included the result may include the repeated nodes if they declare bindings.

 To get an array of the DOM nodes that have been passed to a scope’s bind function use the `roots()` function.
 Note that the root nodes do not need to have declared Consistent bindings.